webhookSetting up your first webhook

 Create your webhook endpoint

-You will need to create an endpoint on your server to receive the event notifications.
-MTA will send HTTP POST requests to this endpoint and will expect it to return a response with a 200 HTTP status code.
-If other status codes are returned, this will be treated as a failed request.
-You can configure when registering your webhook.
+You will need to create an endpoint on your server to receive event notifications.
+Mobile Text Alerts will send HTTP POST requests to this endpoint and expects it to return a response with a 200 HTTP status code.
+If other status codes are returned, this is treated as a failed request.
+You can configure email alerts when Mobile Text Alerts receives these failed requests when registering your webhook.

-Once configured and registered, this endpoint will receive the event payloads from MTA.
-The body of the requests are JSON; you can view the .
+Once configured and registered, this endpoint will receive event payloads from Mobile Text Alerts.
+Request bodies are JSON.
+You can view the expected event payloads for each event type here.

 2